lightning-signer/validating-lightning-signer/docs/policy-controls.md

 * Format - the transaction fields must be standard (e.g. version field) <br>
   `policy-onchain-format-standard`

-## Signing a Commitment Transaction
+## Validating a Commitment Transaction

-Before we sign a commitment transaction, the following controls are checked:
+Before we sign a counterparty commitment transaction or accept the signature on a holder commitment transaction, the following controls are checked.

+Note that several controls may be checked in one comparison, in which case the prefix tag `policy-commitment` is used in the code.

 * Input - the single input must spend the funding output <br>
   `policy-commitment-input-single`,